jcarter10/Web-Scraper/README.md

 # Description
-Python scripts to showcase web-scraping skills using BeautifulSoup4 for parsing and Pandas for saving results.
+Python script(s) to showcase web-scraping skills using BeautifulSoup4 for parsing and Pandas for saving results.

 # Installation
 - cd to project root.